mzazon/awesome-cloud-projects/aws/computer-vision-rekognition-apps/computer-vision-rekognition-apps.md

 8. **Retrieve and Analyze Video Results**:

    Video analysis results provide temporal insights that are impossible to achieve with static image analysis alone.
 By processing video content frame by frame, you can understand movement patterns, track individual subjects over time, and identify behavioral trends that inform business decisions.
-This temporal dimension enables applications like customer flow analysis, security incident tracking, and operational efficiency monitoring that rely on understanding how situations develop over time.
+This temporal dimension enables applications like customer flow analysis, security incident tracking, and operational efficiency monitoring.

    ```bash
    # Get face detection results